Sameem-Saleem/Accounting-Ledger/README.md

 ### Month To Date
-This option outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file, **that were made during the current month**, descending order of date created.
+This option outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file or accessed file, **that were made during the current month**, descending order of date created.

 ### Previous Month
-This option outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file, **that were made last month**, descending order of date created.
+This option outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file or accessed file, **that were made last month**, descending order of date created.

 ### Year To Date
-This option outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file, **that were made during the current year**, descending order of date created.
+This option outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file or accessed file, **that were made during the current year**, descending order of date created.

 ### Previous Year
-This option outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file, **that were made last year**, descending order of date created.
+This option outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file or accessed file, **that were made last year**, descending order of date created.

 ### Search by Vendor
 This option first asks for an input (a vendor to match transactions with).

-Then, it outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file, **that have a matching vendor to the input**, descending order of date created.
+Then, it outputs all transactions, including both payments and deposits, created during runtime and saved in the `transactions.csv` file or accessed file, **that have a matching vendor to the input**, descending order of date created.